vinid/vinid/README.md

 ### Hi there 👋

-I am Federico, AI Engineer at [Xyla](https://xyla.com/).
+I am Federico, Senior ML Scientist at TogetherAI.
 I previously was a Postdoctoral Researcher at Stanford University.

 You can check out my [website](https://federicobianchi.io) to know more about me, you can also follow/tag me on [Twitter](http://twitter.com/federicobianchy).